MurmurationsNetwork/MurmurationsProtocol/index_api-v2.md

 > :construction: INDEX SYNCING
 >
 > A `profile_hash` is for future planning, and will also be stored for each node profile so that multiple indices can synchronize their lists of nodes.
 It will be a hash of the profile (the entire JSON object containing all node profile data) stored at the `profile_url` that was submitted by the node.
 Nodes can compare `node_id`s (the unique hash of a `profile_url`) and then `profile_hash`es between themselves.
-They will also store a Unix timestamp (`last_validated`) of when they last validated the profile at the `profile_url` and created the `profile_hash` for each `node_id`.
+They will also store a Unix timestamp (`last_updated`) of when they last validated the profile at the `profile_url` and created the `profile_hash` for each `node_id`.
 The index with the oldest timestamp should download the profile from the `profile_url` and regenerate the `profile_hash`.
 This is just a rough idea of index syncing; it will need to be thought through in more detail, including thinking about edge cases.

 ## Node Endpoints